 Because this is YOUR vacation, we offer several options, with a great deal of flexibility, for transportation to and from the river.
 Whether you are coming to Idaho from far away with a limited amount of travel time, or you are making your river trip part of a longer road trip to see more of our beautiful area, or you are from nearby…we’ve got you covered.

 Ari’s warm demeanor, kind spirit, sense of adventure, and endless creative talents are a huge part of TEAM CANYONS and she’s ready to answer any questions you might have as you begin to make your trip plans.
-Whether you’re wondering which kayaks or canoes to reserve, need more details about our “flight option” or “drive option”, wish to elaborate on your personal dietary needs, or just have some general questions about how the trips unfold, Melissa is just a phone call or email away: 208.634.4303 or email@example.com
+Whether you’re wondering which kayaks or canoes to reserve, need more details about our “flight option” or “drive option”, wish to elaborate on your personal dietary needs, or just have some general questions about how the trips unfold, Ari is just a phone call or email away: 208.634.4303 or firstname.lastname@example.org

 Once you’ve made your river trip reservation, you’ll receive a complete email packet containing all the information you’ll need to plan, prepare and pack for your trip.
 But, for your initial planning purposes, here are some basics:

 Most of our guests coming from out-of-state or from Boise opt for the ease and convenience of our “Flight Option”, with round trip charter flights by bush plane from & back to Boise.
 These round trip flights, which we arrange for you, currently run $435.00 – $450.00 per person (please note that these charter flights are arranged through a separate company, whose rates may be subject to change).

 Boise Airport is served by Alaska Airlines, Allegiant Air, Delta, Southwest, United and US Airways.
 Idaho’s capitol city offers plenty for both urbanites and outdoor enthusiasts.

 Fly into the Boise Airport the day before your river trip launches and spend the day taking in the shops, galleries, eateries, parks and greenbelt within the downtown area or, alternatively, you may opt to stay right near the airport if your flight arrives late in the day and does not allow you time to take in the sights.